c0mbat/CombatStats/README.md

  - stats to work with different platforms (done)
  - code to be re-written and organised (not super necessary)
  - add Asia stats
- - add some more functionality
+ - add some more functionality (20/05/2020: added a helpful status)